niuers/python/functions.md

 * Note that the only situation in which a function may need to deal with external variables that are nonglobal is when it is nested in another function.

+* The designer of any language with first-class functions faces this issue: being first-class objects, functions are defined in a certain scope but may be invoked in other scopes.
+The question is: how to evaluate the free variables?
+The first and simplest answer is “dynamic scope.”
+This means that free variables are evaluated by looking into the environment where the function is invoked.
+  * Functions should be black boxes, with their implementation hidden from users.
+But with dynamic scope, if a function uses free variables, the programmer has to know its internals to set up an environment where it works correctly.
+  * On the other hand, dynamic scope is easier to implement, which is probably why it was the path taken by John McCarthy when he created Lisp, the first language to have first-class functions.
+Paul Graham’s article [“The Roots of Lisp”](http://www.paulgraham.com/rootsoflisp.html) is an accessible explanation of John McCarthy’s original paper about the Lisp language: [“Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I”](http://www-formal.stanford.edu/jmc/recursive/recursive.html).
+McCarthy’s paper is a masterpiece as great as Beethoven’s 9th Symphony.
+Paul Graham translated it for the rest of us, from mathematics to English and running code.
+  * It’s an eloquent testimony to the dangers of dynamic scope that even the very first example of higher-order Lisp functions was broken because of it.
+It may be that McCarthy was not fully aware of the implications of dynamic scope in 1960.
+Dynamic scope remained in Lisp implementations for a surprisingly long time—until Sussman and Steele developed Scheme in 1975.
+Lexical scope does not complicate the definition of eval very much, but it may make compilers harder to write.

+* Today, **lexical scope** is the norm: free variables are evaluated considering the environment where the function is defined.
+Lexical scope complicates the implementation of languages with first-class functions, because it requires the support of closures.
+On the other hand, lexical scope makes source code easier to read.
+Most languages invented since Algol have lexical scope.

 ### The nonlocal Declaration
 * In the inner function, if you try to assign to or update a free variable, which is of immutable type (like numbers, strings, tuples, etc.), then you are implicitly creating a local variable.
 It is no longer a free variable, and therefore it is not saved in the closure.
 * The *nonlocal declaration* lets you flag a variable as a free variable even when it is assigned a new value within the function.
 If a new value is assigned to a nonlocal variable, the binding stored in the closure is changed.